Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Set header over load function using api key and api secret
+Set header overload function using an API key and API secret

 ##### Parameters